-The Local Electoral Act sets rules in relation to the timing of local elections and the right of individuals to vote at elections, stand for election and nominate candidates for election.
-The Act also allows councils a choice between First Past the Past (FPP) and Single Transferable Vote (STV) when deciding which electoral system to use for local elections and polls.
+The Local Electoral Act sets rules in relation to the timing of local elections and the rights of individuals to vote at elections, stand for election and nominate candidates for election.
+The Act also allows councils to choose between a First Past the Past (FPP) and Single Transferable Vote (STV) electoral systems for local elections and polls.